STAIRlab/opensees-gallery/content/en/examples/Example1/index.md

 ## Model

-We begin the simulation by creating a {{< link model_class >}}`Model`{{< /link >}}, which will manage the nodes, elements, loading and state.
+We begin the simulation by creating a {{< link model_class >}}`Model`{{< /link >}}, which will manage the nodes, materials, and elements.
 This is done through either Python or Tcl as follows:

 {{< tabs tabTotal="2" >}}